koopjs/koopjs.github.io/_docs/basics/faqs.md

 ### How to enable the capability to cache data from a provider?

-You can easily make the provider cached or pass-through by adding a TTL property.
+You can easily make the provider cache data by adding a TTL property.
 For this you need to add a property ttl for model.js file of a provider, as shown bellow:

 ```